feralaes/helloGithub/README.md

 # helloGithub
 a test repository

-This is a line from RStudio
+This is a line from RStudio.